Skip to main content

 Reach

-Maximum distance from robot base to end effector.
-Defines work envelope size.
+The maximum distance from the robot's base to its end effector.

 Repeatability